Roj Mahrespand Mah Avan, 1383 Yz.

 Thus for the first seven months of the Zoroastrian calendar – from Mah Fravardin to Mah Meher, the Zoroastrian day is divided into five Gahs – Havan, Rapithwin, Uzirin, Aiwisruthrem and Ushahin.
 But for the remaining five months from Avan to Spendarmad, the second Gah of Rapithwin is dropped and in its place the Havan Gah is recited.
 Then from New Year’s day – Roj Hormuzd Mah Fravardin, the Rapithwin Gah is re-started, with a special Jashan celebrated on Roj Ardibehesht, called the Rapithwin Ijwanu Jashan.
 What is the reason for this practice?
 Why is Rapithwin substituted with a second Havan?
 Is there any spiritual significance behind this event?

 To understand this topic we need to properly appreciate the concept of time in the Zoroastrian religion.
 Time is called Zravan is Avesta.
-In earlier essays, we have understood the three different periods of Zravan, called Zravane Akarne or Endless time; Zravane Darego Khadata or the 81,000 year period of cyclical time of the earth; and Zravane Thwashe Khadata – the personal life cycle of a Zoroastrian from birth to death and beyond.
+In earlier essays after rewriting-services rewrite my paper, we have understood the three different periods of Zravan, called Zravane Akarne or Endless time; Zravane Darego Khadata or the 81,000 year period of cyclical time of the earth; and Zravane Thwashe Khadata – the personal life cycle of a Zoroastrian from birth to death and beyond.

 But apart from these time periods, there exists a universal time which flows unabated.
 This time pervades the entire universe – seen and unseen.
 It is more like a river, cascading from the very top of the Cosmos right to us at the very end.
 This time carries with it a very important product called variously as Asere Roshni, Asha Chithra, Vah Chithra, Fasal etc. What are these mysterious sounding products?
 Asere Roshni etc. refers to the beneficial output produced by the working of Ahura Mazda and His Divine Cabinet.
 As these Divine Beings work – at different parts of the Cosmos, they create different types of beneficial currents which are known by the above mentioned names.